Closing Costs for Residential Real Estate Transactions

-Every home sale involves fixed costs.
-Buyers and sellers usually split these closing costs, as specified in the real estate sales contract.
+All residential real estate sales involves certain costs.
+Buyers and sellers customarily split these closing costs, as specified in the real estate sales contract.

-As indicated below, many of the buyer's costs are related to the costs of getting the mortgage loan.
-Since Real Property Finance is highly experienced with mortgages and closings, we can help you understand your closing costs.
+Many of the closing costs associated with buying a house are associated with getting a mortgage loan.
+Since Real Property Finance is highly experienced with closings and mortgages, we can help you understand your closing costs.

-Below is a fairly general list of closing costs.
-We will provide a specific list of your closing costs when we deliver your Good Faith Estimate.
+Below you'll find a generic list of costs for buying a home.
+We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs

 - Points — lower your mortgage interest rate (optional)

 - Appraisal Costs

 - Obtaining Your Credit Report